 - We have a heavenly Father who will watch over us.
 He will continue the work He began in us.

-- Cast out the bondwoman and her son – In like manner we should cast out those who rely on the law instead of faith in Christ.
+3. Cast out the bondwoman and her son – In like manner we should cast out false teachers who teach a works based salvation.
+They and their teachings should be put out of the church.

-- Are you children of the slave woman or of the free?
+Application (verse 31): Are you children of the slave woman or of the free?
 So since you are free, what should you do?
+Write down at least one practical way you can obey what you have learned in this passage in the coming week.

 Help us continue to create Bible study resources by supporting Study and Obey for as little as $1.